snkii/awesome-spoken-dialogue-systems/README.md

 Frameworks and libraries for building **real-world spoken dialogue systems**.

 - **[Pipecat](https://github.com/pipecat-ai/pipecat)**
-  Modular Python framework for building real-time spoken and multimodal dialogue systems.
+  Pipecat is an open-source Python framework for building real-time voice and multimodal conversational agents.
-  Pipecat is awesome because it provides a **clean, composable pipeline abstraction** for streaming ASR, LLM-driven dialogue logic, and TTS, making low-latency voice agents easier to build, reason about, and maintain in production.

 ---